Trupti-2410/skills/youtube/youtubechannel.md

 ![DASHBOARD](https://user-images.githubusercontent.com/63445264/82727728-e32f0f00-9d09-11ea-939c-1184f62e7388.jpg)

  USECASE 2: HOW TO MONETIZE YOUR YOUTUBE ACCOUNT.

            If you want to get advertisment on your channel it is important to monititize your account.
-           On the dashboard you will see option MONETIZATION to enable that we have to follow some steps.

 TEST CASE 1: